haroldj97/software_challengev2/README.md

-# Software Challenge for borwell
+# Revised Software Challenge for borwell
-This is the Software Challenge for borwell in relation to the Undergraduate Industrial Placement
+This is the revised Software Challenge for borwell in relation to the Undergraduate Industrial Placement

 # Build Instructions
 This application has been developed in Apache Netbeans 11.0 on Windows 10 using Java